 A Coin hoop or "finding" for turning a dime coin into a pendant.

 Virgo Silver bullion in a coin hoop for turning it into a necklace.

 A coin that is recast into a pendant ready jewelry design by adding in a chain hoop.

 Ushers' Lucky Medals

 The reverses all have a ringed planet in the center of a circle of all 12 zodiac sigils.
 There are four stars over the planet, one larger than the rest.
 Around the edge facing away from the center is * WEALTH * HEALTH * HAPPINESS *.
 There are three different reverses and one variety.
-What I assume is the earliest version has no writing on the planet.
-A small COPYRIGHT 1936 BY appears above and THE USHERS – VENICE CALIF appears below.
+I assume that the earliest version has no writing on the planet.
+A small COPYRIGHT 1936 BY appears above, and THE USHERS – VENICE CALIF appears below.
 At the very top is GOOD LUCK facing towards the center.
 The second type moves the copyright inscription to below the planet and puts THE USHERS in large letters over the planet and VENICE, CAL. on the ring.
 The third type has WISHING YOU at the top, and the ring's inscription is VENICE CALIF.
-A copyright symbol © appears below the planet with no date or words, along with clouds and 2 stars.
+A copyright symbol © appears below the planet with no date or words, along with clouds and two stars.
 Although no longer in production, the Ushers medals are still one of the more popular zodiac lucky charm series collected today.
 Example below:

 These are easy to find and not too expensive, going for a few dollars to $25, depending on the condition and rareness.
-You should be able to collect a full set of these is a few years.
+You should be able to collect a full set of these in a few years.
 These often have holes drilled into them to put on chains but try not to collect those.

 Examples of the three types of reverses.